 of The Arterburn Cousins.
 I leave that to others.
 My focus has

 been entirely on specific points of the history of those two first

 families, and on the question of ancestral origins.

 To expect that The Arterburn Cousins is exhaustive and without

 error in every detail is to expect too much.
 Some corrections have

 been necessary.
 Hitherto unknown or unexplored facts have been

-been proposed that better explain what we now know.
-I make no
+proposed that better explain what we now know.
+Some promising

 begun in The Arterburn Cousins, but I do believe that I have